-(9) An affidavit in such an action as is referred to in paragraph (6), must have
+(9) An affidavit in such an action as is referred to in paragraph (6), must have exhibited thereto a certified copy of the bottomry bond, or of the translation thereof.

 This rule deals with the issue of a warrant of arrest and applies to an action in rem if the res proceeded against is in the jurisdiction.
 Once an action is brought against a ship by issue of a writ, a sale of the ship by her owner will not deprive the plaintiff of any rights he may have.
 See The Monica S [1967 3 All ER 740.